HEPTACOM/heptaconnect-docs/docs/portal-development/011-explorer-decoration.md

 }
 ```

-The `$portal` should technically always be an instance of the extended portal.
-In the example above we call `$portal->getClient(...)`, which is not part of the `PortalContract` but instead a custom public method of the `BottlePortal`.
-The explorer will then iterate over the result of `$client->getOtherBottles()` and construct a data set entity for every item.
+The explorer will iterate over the result of `$client->getOtherBottles()` and construct a data set entity for every item.
 The primary key is set and the entity is then yielded.

 For a scenario to skip elements that should not be discovered anymore by the extended portal you have to implement `isAllowed` instead of `run`.